+Decarbonisation of Transport Opportunities:

-- Opportunities: we can work with government, our regulator, industry peers, the automotive industry, local councils and other ultra-low emissions vehicle stakeholder groups to understand emerging needs for ultra-low emissions vehicles and adapt our network to enable ambitions in a cost-effective way. - Challenges: given the uncertainty around uptake, charging behaviours and regulation, we will have to work hard to stay ahead of consumer needs.
+working with government, Ofgem, industry peers, the automotive industry, local councils and other stakeholder groups to understand emerging needs and adapt our network to enable ambition in a cost-effective way.

+Decarbonisation of Transport Challenges:

+uncertainty around uptake, charging behaviours and regulation will require constant effort to stay ahead of consumer needs.